newexo/icosahedron/prompts/inventory_items/discussion.md

 error.
 3. MagicRing tests consistently have incorrect argument and non-existent fields, magic_type and bonus.
 After fixing errors from MagicRing tests, now 4 tests fail and 5 fail with error.
+4. ArmorItem tests consistently have incorrect argument and non-existent fields.
+Fixed errors.
+Now 8 tests fail, but none with error.

 ## Final refactor

 1.